MosesMwalya/mobile_price_app/README.md

 2. Secondly, to determine the role the phone features play in determining their price.

 3. Finally, develop and avail a simulation model that our marketers would use to determine ideal mobile price for a given combination of phone features.

+## License
+This project is licensed under the [MIT License](https://github.com/MosesMwalya/mobile_price_app/blob/main/LICENSE.md).
+You are free to use the code and resources for educational or personal purposes.